eclipse-sumo/sumo/docs/web/docs/Specification/Persons.md

 transformed into a walk using the attribute `edges` by routing along edges permissible for pedestrian (i.e. sidewalks).

-A given bus stop may serve as a replacement for a destination edge and arrival position.
+A given bus stop (or other stopping place) may serve as a replacement for a destination edge and arrival position.
 If an arrival position is given nevertheless, it has to be inside the range of the stop.